 The 70-count complaint carefully details an alarming degree of willful negligence by both the Early Childhood Center itself and DJ Jensen.
 As noted in the complaint, “systemic, regular sexual abuse of such young children and in large numbers in an educational environment does not occur in the absence of neglect by the school administrators of their duty to operate the environment in a manner that thwarts the ability of would-be and unknown predators to access children alone, without visibility or accountability, in order to abuse them.”

-The plaintiffs – child victims, their mothers and fathers – filed the lawsuit anonymously and will ask the Superior Court judge to allow them to proceed that way in order to protect the identity of the victims.
+The plaintiffs – child victims, their mothers and fathers – filed the lawsuit anonymously in order to protect the identity of the victims.